c0D3M/RMQ_LCA_SegmentTree/README.md

 ## RMQ (Range Minimum Query):
 Given an array of number , return the index which is minimum between a given pair of indices.

-LCP problem can be converted to RMQ problem as following
+LCA problem can be converted to RMQ problem as following
 * Do [Euler Tour!](https://en.wikipedia.org/wiki/Eulerian_path) on the given tree and stores the vertex visisted in an array E. Note that size of this array will be __2n-1__ because every edge has even degree and is visited twice.
 * Store level of each vertex during Euler tour in an array L. Note that consecutive entry in this array will differe by +/- 1 [ because the euler path will eithe go down or up and this will only change level either by +1 or -1].
 This too will be 2n-1
 * Store occurence of first occurence each vertex in E another array R. Size will be n as there are n vertices.